zzzprojects/docs/learnentityframeworkcore.com/pages/configuration/fluent-api/hasforeignkey-method.md

 ```

 ### Data Annotations
-The data annotations equivalent to the `HasForeignKey` method is the [ForeignKey attribute](/configuration/data-annotation-attributes/foreignkey-attribute).
+The data annotations equivalent to the `HasForeignKey` method are the [ForeignKey attribute](/configuration/data-annotation-attributes/foreignkey-attribute).